modcommunity/Base-Game/README.md

 **Note** - We will also support conversions from already popular tools such as Blender.
 In fact, Godot likely already supports this.

 ## Truly Cross-Platform
-This game will be **truly cross-platform**!
-You will be able to play **online**, with anybody regardless of platform, using following!
+This game *and other games we help with* will be **truly cross-platform**!
+You will be able to play **online**, with anybody regardless of platform, using the following!

-* Web browsers - HTML 5.
+* Web browsers - HTML 5 (Chrome, Firefox, Edge, etc.).
 * Desktop applicationa - Windows, Linux, MacOS, etc.
 * Mobile applications - Android, iOS, etc.
 * Consoles - Xbox, Playstation, etc.